Prunoideae/MitoFlex/README.md

 ## 1.1 Platform

 MitoFlex is developed under `Ubuntu 18.04.3 LTS on Windows Subsystem of Linux(WSL2)`, compiled and tested under `CentOS release 7.3.1611`.
-Unix like system should work fine, but since some part of the program is compiled in Ubuntu, MitoFlex may have risk to fail if running on other OS, like MacOS, Windows system is obviously not suitable to run MitoFlex, but `WSL` can, though there will be some performance loss.
+Unix like system should work fine, but since some part of the program is compiled in `Ubuntu` or `CentOS`, MitoFlex may have risk to fail if running on other OS, like MacOS, Windows system is obviously not suitable to run MitoFlex, but `WSL` can, though there will be some performance loss.

 ## 1.2 File system